microsoft/debug-adapter-protocol/specification.md

   line?: number;

   /**
-   * An optional start column of the actual range covered by the breakpoint.
+   * The start column of the actual range covered by the breakpoint.
    */
   column?: number;

   /**
-   * An optional end line of the actual range covered by the breakpoint.
+   * The end line of the actual range covered by the breakpoint.
    */
   endLine?: number;

   /**
-   * An optional end column of the actual range covered by the breakpoint.
+   * The end column of the actual range covered by the breakpoint.
    * If no end line is given, then the end column is assumed to be in the start
    * line.
    */
   endColumn?: number;

   /**
-   * An optional memory reference to where the breakpoint is set.
+   * A memory reference to where the breakpoint is set.
    */
   instructionReference?: string;

   /**
-   * An optional offset from the instruction reference.
+   * The offset from the instruction reference.
    * This can be negative.
    */
   offset?: number;